This big bank may not offer personal loans, but that doesn’t mean you can’t find funding elsewhere.

 Why doesn’t Bank of America offer personal loans?

 Bank of America is one of many banks that chooses not to offer personal loans.
 Instead, it focuses on mortgages, auto loans and credit cards.
 Why?
 With mortgages and car loans, the property acts as collateral to secure the loan, which makes the loans much less risky than unsecured personal loans.
 If a borrower defaults, Bank of America collects the property to help pay back the loan.
 And with credit cards, the interest rate is much higher than personal loans, making it much more profitable — even if the risk of default is the same.

 You still have options outside of Bank of America if you need a personal loan.
 Below are three viable alternatives to a personal loan from Bank of America.
 We selected these providers based on the variety of loan types offered.
 If you have fair to excellent credit, you may be able to find a loan to suit your unique needs.

 Even Financial is a connection service that allows you to compare personal loans without spending hours visiting individual lender websites and filling out applications.

-With Evan Financial, you just fill out one application and it scans its affiliate lenders to find loan offers that might work for you.
+With Even Financial, you complete one application.
+Then it scans its affiliate lenders to find loan offers that might work for you.
 Unlike some other connection services, it shows multiple options at once, giving you the ability to compare loans without having to complete a new application — all without impacting your credit score or charging a fee.